WilliamChenn/WilliamChenn/README.md

 ### Hi there 👋 I'm William Chen!

 🎓 I'm a Computer Science student at Duke University (Class of 2027), concentrating in Artificial Intelligence and Machine Learning.
-I'm passionate about building full-stack applications, exploring AI research, and contributing to open-source tech.

 ---